 That wraps up our Ultimate Guide on processing your homegrown cannabis.

 I hope you found this article interesting, informative and useful!
 If so, please pass it on to your friends – to the left of course.
-You may also like this article about how to activate (decarboxylate) raw cannabis to prepare for use in oils, edibles, and salves.
+You may also like this article about how to activate (decarboxylate) raw cannabis to prepare for to make homemade cannabis-infused oil, edibles, or soothing topical salve.
 Feel free to ask questions or leave feedback in the comments!